The Non-Mystery of Chronic Fatigue Syndrome

 Pre-Existing Genetic Defects and Aggravating Conditions

-Symptoms are worse in patients with pre-existing genetic defects in methylation pathways such as MTHFR, or COMT (catechol -o-methl-tranferase), or B12 transport protein defects (detected with elevated MMA levels) Symptoms are worse if there is an aggravating medical condition such as low thyroid, menopausal transition, gluten sensitivity, stressful workplace or home life etc.
+Symptoms are worse in patients with pre-existing genetic defects in methylation pathways such as MTHFR, or COMT (catechol -o-methl-tranferase), or B12 transport protein defects (detected with elevated MMA levels) Symptoms are worse if there is an aggravating medical condition such as low thyroid, menopausal transition, gluten sensitivity, stressful workplace or home life etc. Since the MTHFR mutation impairs the methylation pathway, especially the conversion of folate to methyl-folate, the logical treatment is to supplement with methyl-folate.

 Dysregulation of the HPA – Thyroid and Adrenal Dysfunction